Quandela/Perceval/docs/source/reference/components/processor.rst

 >>> p.m
 4

-A processor can be created empty with a given number of modes, or using a circuit.
+A processor can be created empty with a given number of modes, or using a circuit, or an :code:`Experiment`.

 >>> p = pcvl.Processor("SLOS", pcvl.BS())  # Creates a 2-modes Processor with a single beam splitter as component